Remove PIN from Account in Windows 11

-A PIN is just a number code or sometimes a mix of letters and symbols.
-It is special because it works only on your device, so it keeps your account safer than a regular password.
+A PIN is a numeric code, or sometimes a combination of letters and symbols.
+It’s unique to your device, making it more secure than a standard password.

 Why is a PIN better than a password?